OMaraLab/chem3208/docs/_sources/md_analysis.rst.txt

 .. note::

     Comment on your RMSD and what it indicates about your peptide.
-If the RMSD fluctuates a lot, this indicates that the molecule stabilised into a conformation. **(1 mark)**
+If the RMSD fluctuates a lot, this indicates that the molecule has not stabilised into a conformation. **(1 mark)**

 **H-bonds**